nolanholden/google-fruit-wiki/Home.md

 *   Optional eager injection: after calling a specific method on the injector, multiple threads can use the same injector concurrently with no locking.
 *   Multi-bindings: unlike the typical binding when in an injector there's a single binding for each type, multi-bindings allow components to specify several bindings and the collection of bound instances can be retrieved from the injector.
 This can be useful for e.g. plugin loading/hooks, or to register request handlers in a server.

 Eager to get started?
-Jump to the [[Getting started page|tutorial-getting-started]
+Jump to the [Getting started page](tutorial-getting-started)

-Look at the [examples/](https://github.com/google/fruit/tree/master/examples) directory in the source tree for example code, or see the [[FAQ page|faq]] for more information.
+Look at the [examples/](https://github.com/google/fruit/tree/master/examples) directory in the source tree for example code, or see the [FAQ page](faq) for more information.

 #### Rejected features